Curriculum

 Participate in scheduled simulations with manikins and human standardized patients at our state-of-the-art Simulation Center.

-Study anatomy using the Microsoft HoloLens instead of traditional cadaver and dissection labs for learning.
+Study anatomy using virtual HoloAnatomy instead of traditional cadaver and dissection labs for learning.

 DIDACTICS

-In the first pass of CHSU-COM’s two-pass, systems-based clinical integration curricular model the curriculum is focused on normal anatomy, physiology and biochemistry and what happens in the absence of normal.
+In the OMS I (first year) of CHSU-COM’s systems-based clinical integration curricular model the curriculum is focused on normal anatomy, physiology, and biochemistry and what happens in the absence of normal.
 Nutrition, culinary medicine, and medical Spanish courses are incorporated throughout the year.

 CLINICAL EDUCATION